Your daughter’s first period: dos and don’ts

 In a culture of shame, taboos, and silence around menstruation, it’s unsurprising that so many girls are feeling isolated when they experience their first period.
 It can feel intimidating to face this new milestone: dealing with mood swings, deciding on period products, and worrying whether your period is “normal”.

-And with puberty happening earlier (with periods beginning as young as 8), it’s understandable that girls feel unequipped to deal with something that they may never have heard of. luna receives 1000s of questions from girls about their periods and there is a notable apprehension about first periods.
+And with puberty happening earlier (some periods beginning as young as 8), it’s understandable that girls feel unequipped to deal with something that they may never have heard of. luna receives 1000s of questions from girls about their periods and there is a notable apprehension about first periods.

 Here are a few examples: